VictorBenitoGR/OpenFinancialData/README.md

 ### Benchmark Analysis
-MSCI USA and SP500 are the base benchmarks used.
+MSCI USA (EUSA) is the benchmark used.

 ### Portfolio Analysis